 Easter is always an egg-citing time of the year in Northumberland.

-After the long winter months, spring is on the way (or is already here, depending on when Easter falls!) and everything is starting to feel a little bit brighter.
+After the long winter months, spring is on the way and everything is starting to feel a little bit brighter.
 The weather is getting better, the days are longer, and flowers are bursting into bloom.

 See the spectacular display of cherry blossom trees in The Cherry Orchard at The Alnwick Garden – the largest collection outside of Japan!
 Head to Howick Hall Garden & Arboretum, full of cheerful daffodils carpeting the grounds from March till well into May.
 Marvel as the microclimate of The Quarry Garden at Belsay Hall, Castle & Gardens works its magic on several species of rhododendrons.